markmoxon/bbcelite-websites/README.md

 * [Revs source code](https://github.com/markmoxon/revs-beebasm)
 * [Lander source code](https://github.com/markmoxon/archimedes-lander)

-See the the [bbcelite-scripts](https://github.com/markmoxon/bbcelite-scripts) repository for more information.
+For details of how the site and source code repositories are built, see the [bbcelite.com website](https://www.bbcelite.com/disassembly_websites/).

 ---